-Wholesale power prices ranged from approximately \$21 to \$42 per MWh over the study period and were correlated with load patterns and natural gas prices.
-As the figure shows, there was a moderate price increase towards the end of the quarter where the wholesale power price rose to \$42 per MWh on December 27.
-Loads varied during the study period with a general trend up as winter arrived.
-Loads were relatively high on December 27 when the wholesale power prices reached their maximum, but the main driver of high pricing during this time period was natural gas costs.
-Natural gas costs exhibited low volatility until late December when cold ambient temperatures drove up demand and gas prices in the northern parts of the country.
-On December 29, natural gas prices rose to \$15 per MMBtu and typical gas costs increased to \$122/MWh.
+Wholesale power prices ranged from approximately \$19 to \$75 per MWh over the study period and were correlated with load patterns and natural gas prices.
+As the figure shows, there were higher prices at the beginning of the quarter when the wholesale power price was \$75 per MWh for several days in the first week of January.
+Loads varied during the study period with large swings in January.
+Loads were the highest on January 5 when the wholesale power prices were at their maximum, but the main driver of high pricing during this time period was natural gas costs.
+Natural gas costs exhibited high volatility in early January when cold ambient temperatures drove up demand and gas prices in the northern parts of the country.
+On January 5, natural gas prices rose to \$127 per MMBtu.